 You are now in the candidate's list of 'best employers' for the convenience you have provided

 Now that the candidates are shortlisted, you need to find out if they are a good cultural fit in your company.
 Leverage one of the easy interviewing solutions out there.
-Introduce recorded behavioural skill tests, push for analytics to the interview process so that it computes all the traits and flag the good ones. et voilà!
-You now have your all star tech new hire ready for the onboarding process.
+Introduce recorded behavioral skill tests, push for analytics to the interview process so that it computes all the traits and flag the good ones.

 I suddenly feel like the teacher we had in primary school who always asked, “what did we learn today?”
 After writing this article, I think, I’d say -